 Pregnancy can be a golden phase of a woman’s life.
-However it’s extremely important to guard yourself against certain complications during pregnancy.
+However, it’s extremely important to guard yourself against certain complications during pregnancy.

 To feel nauseated and some sort of morning sickness is normal during the first few months of pregnancy.
-However one shouldn’t just ignore it if the situation persists longer than usual.
+However, one shouldn’t just ignore it if the situation persists longer than usual.
 It may lead to serious weight loss, dizzy spells, and dehydration, having an adverse situation on the foetus.
 Refer to your doctor at once on facing these symptoms for prolonged periods.

 Read more here.

 Since your body is undergoing changes on various levels, it’s common to sometimes feel your temperature going up and down at times.
-But remain cautious ladies.
+But remain cautious, ladies.
 Fever beyond 101 Fahrenheit couple with rashes or joint pain can lead to complications in your child, causing serious infections or even deafness in extreme cases.

 Well this is not something that everybody experiences but just a few.
 All these conditions of leg pain or swelling may be due to blood clots in your legs.
-If not taken care of timely, these could result in several such clots traveling up to the brain or the lungs and may also turn fatal.
+If not taken care of timely, these could result in several such clots travelling up to the brain or the lungs and may also turn fatal.

 Now, that you’ve successfully walked through the first trimester, you start understanding your body in a much better way.
 But now the journey is going to be full of more responsibilities.
 Let’s have a look at potential troubles during the second trimester.

-The risk of miscarriage hovers all through 9 months of pregnancy with its chances decreasing as your delivery date approaches.
+The risk of miscarriage hovers all through 9 months of pregnancy, with its chances decreasing as your delivery date approaches.
 But be alert in view of any sort of bleeding happening and report the same to your gynecologist at the very first instance.

 This issue is connected to the increased nutrient requirement of both the child and mother as pregnancy progresses.
 The imbalance caused shoots up the glucose and blood sugar levels in your body.
 If you have Gestational Diabetes, it may later cause obesity and other problems in your child.
 Also, it might also be an indicator that you have a small chance of developing diabetes later in life.

 As the size of your foetus grows, so does its need for the nutrients that it gets from your blood.
 This additional demand causes increased blood flow in your body.
-As a result you may face blood oozing out from your gums, or for that matter even your nose.
+As a result, you may face blood oozing out from your gums, or for that matter even your nose.
 Not too dangerous, but this definitely needs your attention.